Genivia/ugrep/README.md

                   terns are considered to be matching lines (as if surrounded by ^ and $).

+           -X, --hex
-           -X     Output matches in hexadecimal.
+                  Output matches in hexadecimal.
 This option is equivalent to the --binary-files=hex option.

            -Y, --empty